 Our memory is often procedural, meaning we don’t have to think about it.
 Since we do not have to think about it, it’s difficult to even explain it.

-That is why the very best performers are not the best coaches or teachers, because they just do what they do, they don’t have to think about it.
+It brings up the question- why does choking occur, but that is also why the very best performers are not the best coaches or teachers, because they just do what they do, they don’t have to think about it.

 So, when we have to think about or try to control well-learned skills, we are susceptible to sub-optimal performance.
 Add in the factor of a high-pressure environment with something on the line, thinking too much can become every detrimental.